Gabriel Bougrain: Origins

-Gabriel Bougrain was born in Laval in 1882 into a family of bankers, only a few years after the defeat of Sedan and the fall of the Second Empire.
+Gabriel Bougrain was born in Laval in 1882 to a family of bankers, only a few years after the defeat of Sedan and the fall of the Second Empire.
 He was the son of Auguste Bougrain, owner of the Bougrain bank in Laval, and Marguerite Lelièvre.
 His grandfather Augustin, a yarn merchant for several generations, bore the surname Bougrain-Dubourg, which originated from the Bougrain, master du Bourg in Vaucé, where Michel Bougrain, son of the royal notary of Couesmes, had settled in the middle of the 18th century.
 As the yarn industry in Mayenne was in sharp decline, Father Bougrain-Dubourg, chaplain of Sainte-Anne Hospital Center and the Salpêtrière, encouraged his brother Augustin to direct his sons to the banking trades.

-Auguste Bougrain's son chose another path, the career of arms !
+Auguste Bougrain's son chose another path, the career of arms.

 Early career

 He entered Saint Cyr in 1903 - promotion of La Tour d'Auvergne- and left for the cavalry.
-After his time at the Saumur Cavalry School of Application, he served in the Dragoons and then in the Chasseurs d’Afrique.
+After his time at the Saumur Cavalry School of Application, he served in the 5th Dragoons Regiment, and then in the Chasseurs d’Afrique.
 At the end of the course of instruction, he was appointed sub-squire of the Cadre Noir.
 In 1909 he married Yvonne O'Mahony, daughter of Count O'Mahony and Marthe d'Amphernet of Pontbellanger.
 The O'Mahony are descended from an illustrious Irish family who came to serve the King of France.
 Barthelemy, Count O'Mahony, Lieutenant-General of the King's Armies, Grand Cross of the Order of St. Louis, commanded the Berwick Regiment in 1788.

 Officers Students of the promotion La Tour d'Auvergne (1903) in front of the gates of Saint-Cyr.